Medical Misdiagnosis Claims

 Physical examination

 A physical examination is necessary for diagnosing diabetes.
-During a physical exam, your doctor may perform the following assessments:
+During a physical exam, your doctor may:

 Blood tests